vivek-x-jha/zsh-syntax-highlighting/README.md

 FAQ
 ---

-### Why must `zsh-syntax-highlighting.zsh` be sourced at the end of the `.zshrc` file?
+### Why must `zsh-syntax-highlighting.plugin.zsh` be sourced at the end of the `.zshrc` file?

 zsh-syntax-highlighting works by hooking into the Zsh Line Editor (ZLE) and computing syntax highlighting for the command-line buffer as it stands at the time z-sy-h's hook is invoked.

-In zsh 5.2 and older,
-`zsh-syntax-highlighting.zsh` hooks into ZLE by wrapping ZLE widgets.
+In zsh 5.2 and older, `zsh-syntax-highlighting.plugin.zsh` hooks into ZLE by wrapping ZLE widgets.
 It must be sourced after all custom widgets have been created (i.e., after all `zle -N` calls and after running `compinit`) in order to be able to wrap all of them.
 Widgets created after z-sy-h is sourced will work, but will not update the